 Description and Criteria

-In order for the selection committee to make its selections, it needs
+In order for the selection committee to make its selections, please upload the following:

 - The nominee's curriculum vitae

-- Photo of the nominee (for publication in the May 2017 GSAS Bulletin if selected)
+- High resolution photo of the nominee (for publication in the May 2018 GSAS Bulletin, if selected)

 All above materials can be uploaded electronically.
 (Please save all files as PDFs)